 The Company's financial instruments include cash, amounts receivable, promissory notes and accounts payable.
-The risks associated with these financial instruments and the policies on how to mitigate these risks are set out below.
+The risks associated with these unaudited condensed interim consolidated financial instruments and the policies on how to mitigate these risks are set out below.
 Management manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.